Corvallis, Oregon: Art galleries

-There are over 30 colorful murals around town, most are within walking distance of each other in downtown Corvallis.
+There are over 50 murals in and near town, and most within walking distance of each other in downtown Corvallis.

 Music

 Corvallis

 Corvallis is home to the Corvallis-OSU Symphony, which celebrated its centennial in 2005.
 According to the OSU College of Liberal Arts website (as of 2022) the symphony is the oldest continuously operating orchestra in the state of Oregon.